amitgilboa/ImmunoSight/README.md

+## ImmunoSight - A Visualization tool to classify T cell receptor repertoires

 ImmunoSight involves a comprehensive exploration of the TCR repertoire landscape to unveil crucial insights into immune responses.
 This is accomplished through a two-stage methodology, wherein we initially project a small set of public TCR anchors to a two-dimensional space using MDS, followed by the computation of coordinates for the remaining study sequences using MLAT.